abhinav822/backend_abhinav/readme.md

+Read the initial pages of the documentation till the first api i.e. /assets api  : https://docs.coincap.io/ ignore most of the stuff ( it might seem very verbose at this stage) and just try to get a basic idea Now create an API key from the section which says  “Request API Key- Click here to request your API key” the “HEADER” section above it also contains details on how to use this API key “set the header field Authorization=Bearer XXXX” :- you have to create a header named “Authorization” and set its value to “Bearer XXXX” where XXXX stands for the API key that you have generated above

 Now the assignment is to create an API that does the following ( one single API and not multiple separate API’s)